Steckborn: Religion

 From the 2000 census, 1,262 or 38.0% were Roman Catholic, while 1,260 or 38.0% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 individual who belonged to the Christian Catholic faith there are 67 individuals (or about 2.02% of the population) who belong to the Orthodox Church, and there are 128 individuals (or about 3.86% of the population) who belong to another Christian church.
 There were 130 (or about 3.92% of the population) who are Islamic.
 There are 38 individuals (or about 1.14% of the population) who belong to another church (not listed on the census), 310 (or about 9.34% of the population) belong to no church, are agnostic or atheist, and 124 individuals (or about 3.73% of the population) did not answer the question.

 Transport

 Steckborn sits on the Lake Line between Schaffhausen and Rorschach and is served by the St. Gallen S-Bahn at Steckborn railway station.

+Steckborn has a landing stage.
+Between spring and autumn, the URh offers regular boat services on the High Rhine and Untersee between Schaffhausen and Kreuzlingen, via Konstanz.